Moscow Conference (1942): 16 August

-Returning via Tehran and Cairo, where he held further meetings, Churchill arrived back at RAF Lyneham to be greeted by Clementine on the evening of 24 August 1942.
+Returning via Tehran and Cairo, where he held further meetings, Churchill arrived at RAF Lyneham to be greeted by Clementine on the evening of 24 August.
 The Times of 18 August reported the talks.
 They were described as being done 'in an atmosphere of cordiality and complete sincerity'.

+Dramatisation of events

+Howard Brenton's dramatisation of the 1942 Moscow Conference, Churchill in Moscow, premiered at the Orange Tree Theatre in London during February-March 2025.
+Roger Allam and Peter Forbes played Churchill and Stalin.
+The other non-fictional characters were portrayed by Alan Cox (Archie Clark Kerr), Julius D'Silva (Molotov), and Tamara Greatrex (Svetlana Stalin).